jaaoop/ProjectGestus/README.md

 ### Description

-The following project has the purpose of detect hand gestures and apply functionalities to the detections, such as moving a video game character or controlling hardware parts.
+The following project has the purpose to detect hand gestures and apply functionalities to the detections, such as moving a video game character or controlling hardware parts.

 ## Recommendations for using the repository
 - Use conda to create virtual environments.